HIIT Workouts For Beginners

 To avoid hitting a plateau and to keep your workouts engaging, include a variety of exercises and adjust the intensity as your fitness level increases.
 This approach will help you continue making progress toward your fitness goals.

-See also Beginner Full-Body Workout
+See also Beginner Leg And Glute Workout

 Setting realistic and achievable goals